RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 "What?"
 As she spoke she realized she was crying.
 Tears flowed freely down her face and she could see a serious wet patch on Brun's shoulder.

-"I didn't think you'd react that poorly to that news.
+"I didn't think you'd react that poorly.
 I might have said it wrong, there's nothing wrong with kisses, I'm the..."

 "If it's so fine, then kiss me."
 Felicity almost spat her words, she had so many emotions and no idea what to do with any of them.
 "If a kiss means so little, what's one or two between friends?"